Skip to content

 }

-1. JWT token: JWT tokens are self-contained verifiable access tokens.
-They contain information related to tokens.
+• JWT: JWT tokens are self-contained verifiable access tokens.
 If a resource server wants to know the information related to that token, it can decode the token and get the required information without any additional network calls.
+An example for a JWT token response is shown below.

 {